cilium/cilium.io/src/posts/2022-11-03-constellation/index.md

 - B)      Making the default secure
 - C)      Minimizing any chance of misconfiguration

 Cilium strikes that fine balance very well by making transparent network encryption easy to use.
 If you’re using the Cilium CLI, it’s just passing another command line flag during installation.
 Unfortunately, with the latest release, there is still a [known issue](https://docs.cilium.io/en/v1.13/security/network/encryption/#known-issues-and-workarounds) with the effectiveness of said encryption.
 In essence, to give the guarantee that all Pod-to-Pod traffic is encrypted, the admin would need to disable all Pod-to-Internet communication.
-While this solution works well in scenarios where a knowledgeable admin can securely configure the needed network policies, we wanted a secure out-of-the-box experience.
-We first need a deeper understanding of the problem to propose a solution.
+While this solution works well in scenarios where a knowledgeable admin can securely configure the needed network policies, we want a secure out-of-the-box experience.
+Before coming up with a solution, we first need a deeper understanding of the problem.

 ### The consistency problem

 As stated in the GitHub issue description, both the identity-based policy enforcement and encryption rely on an [eBPF map](https://docs.kernel.org/bpf/maps.html) called IPCache to reason about the source and destination identity of packets.
 If the IPCache indicates that a destination IP is associated with a Kubernetes Pod, the packet is re-routed through the WireGuard interface.
 This interface then takes care of encapsulating and encrypting the packet and sending it to the Pod's Node.

-> Since WireGuard always needs to encapsulate, there is not much gained by using [native routing](https://docs.cilium.io/en/v1.13/network/concepts/routing/#native-routing).
+> Since WireGuard encapsulates the packets, there is not much gained by using [native routing](https://docs.cilium.io/en/v1.13/network/concepts/routing/#native-routing).
 Luckily, running Cilium in tunneling mode [does not encapsulate WireGuard traffic twice](https://docs.cilium.io/en/v1.13/security/network/encryption-wireguard/).

 The IPCache eBPF map is only eventually updated with new endpoints.
 To reproduce the issue, we need to introduce artificial delay somewhere along the path from the new endpoint creation to the IPCache update.

 The flow from a new endpoint (e.g., Pod) to a new IPCache entry on a remote Node is as follows:

 1. Endpoint is created
-2. Cilium-agent creates a new CiliumEndpoint CRD
+2. Cilium-agent creates a new CiliumEndpoint custom resource
 3. Cilium-operator merges CiliumEndpoints with the same identity to one CiliumEndpointSlice
 4. Cilium-agent watches and consumes all CiliumEndpointSlices
 5. Cilium-agent writes a new entry in IPCache

 From this flow, it is obvious that the IPCache is only eventually consistent, and we should be able to reproduce the issue by disabling the Cilium operator.

-To deterministically reproduce the issue, we can adapt the WireGuard integration test in [`test/k8s/datapath_configuration.go`](https://github.com/edgelesssys/cilium/blob/d465085df155502267589f782801c63f3d08dd40/test/k8s/datapath_configuration.go#L545).
+We can verify that this reproduces the issue by adapting the WireGuard integration test in [`test/k8s/datapath_configuration.go`](https://github.com/edgelesssys/cilium/blob/d465085df155502267589f782801c63f3d08dd40/test/k8s/datapath_configuration.go#L545).
 In this test, the execution is explicitly halted until the endpoint has propagated:

 ```golang
 // Due to IPCache update delays, it can take up to a few seconds